saboor989/Advance-Software-Engineering-Project/First Assignment due 8 Sep 2015.md

 4.Meet Customer 4 Sep 2015 Friday : Ms.Wuthrich Cerise

-Meeting with Ms Wuthrich : Attended by Sabor , Kranthi , Mrudula at 8:30am
+Meeting with Ms Wuthrich : Attended by Saboor , Kranthi , Mrudula at 8:30am

 Ms Wutrich told her requirement. and scheduled a next meeting on Tuesday 8:00am to 9:00am